influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/guides/configure-kapacitor-event-handlers.md

 ---

 Chronograf works with [Kapacitor](/kapacitor/latest/) to send alert messages to supported event handlers.
-Use Chronograf to send alert messages to specific URLs as well as to applications like [Slack](https://slack.com/) and [HipChat](https://www.hipchat.com/).
+You can use Chronograf to send alert messages to specific URLs as well as to applications like [Slack](https://slack.com/) and [HipChat](https://www.hipchat.com/).

-This guide offers step-by-step instructions for setting up event handlers in Chronograf.
+This guide offers step-by-step instructions for setting up a few common event handlers in Chronograf.

-Currently, the guide doesn't cover every supported event handler, but we will continue to add content to this page over time.
-See the FAQ page for a complete list of the supported [event handlers](/chronograf/v1.4/troubleshooting/frequently-asked-questions/#what-kapacitor-event-handlers-are-supported-in-chronograf).
+## Kapacitor event handlers are supported in Chronograf?

+Chronograf integrates with [Kapacitor](/kapacitor/v1.3/), InfluxData's data processing platform, to send alert messages to event handlers.
+Chronograf supports the following event handlers:

+* Alerta
+* Exec
+* HipChat
+* HTTP/Post
+* Log
+* OpsGenie
+* PagerDuty
+* Sensu
+* Slack
+* SMTP/Email
+* Talk
+* Telegram
+* TCP
+* VictorOps

+To configure a Kapacitor event handler in Chronograf, [install Kapacitor](/chronograf/v1.3/introduction/getting-started/#kapacitor-setup) and [connect it to Chronograf](/chronograf/v1.3/introduction/getting-started/#4-connect-chronograf-to-kapacitor).
+The Configure Kapacitor page includes the event handler configuration options; see the [Configure Kapacitor event handlers](/chronograf/v1.3/guides/configure-kapacitor-event-handlers/) guide for more information.

 ### Content